 Kid-less?
 Join them at 8/9!
 It’ll be fun.
 Be a local and get an authentic feel for how Belgians party.

-Our recommendation comes from a friend/coworker/fell Belgian.
-Restaurant t’kelderke is right in the Grand Place so we didn’t have to go far.
+Our recommendation provided by a Belgian friend from Brussels: Restaurant t’kelderke is right in the Grand Place so we didn’t have to go far.
 With both inside and outside seating, we sat outside with a nice umbrella and great summer breeze.
 While I did not recognize all of the food on the menu, we each ordered something different and it was all AMAZING!

 An excellent resource for planning all of Germany can we found with the Lonely Planet Belgium Guide.